RMSJ2003/Portfolio-Website/readme.md

+This project is in EJS version, and also translated to reactjs version

 How to Run:
 1. Open VS Code and its terminal (bash).
 2. cd over to the root folder of this project.